Becoming a Queensland based circus

 An applicant applying for category C2 species for circus performances must be able to meet all the relevant exhibition and dealing obligations under the EAA.
 The applicant must have approved exhibits at the regular enclosure site which are open to viewing by the public whilst not on tour.

-How do I obtain permission to take my animals off the regular enclosure site for touring?
+How to get permission to take animals off the regular enclosure site for touring

 All exhibition licence holders proposing to take category C2 animals off the regular enclosure site for touring in circus performances, must submit the following: